 The main road link out of Gunbalanya to Jabiru (and on to Darwin) is often closed during the wetter months as the East Alligator River becomes impassable.
 The town is, however, serviced by a tarmac airstrip.

-West Arnhem Shire Council provides a range of essential services in Gunbalanya, including the provision of power, water and housing maintenance on behalf of government agencies; sport, recreation and youth programs; employment programs; community safety and community services.
+West Arnhem Regional Council provides a range of essential services in Gunbalanya, including the provision of power, water and housing maintenance on behalf of government agencies; sport, recreation and youth programs; employment programs; community safety and community services.

 West Arnhem College also operates in Gunbalanya, providing schooling from preschool to Year 12.
 The town also has a youth centre, arts centre, supermarket, service station and licensed community sports club.

 Click here for information of the Gunbalanya Local Board.

 1174 (2011 Census)

-300kms east of Darwin, 50km north east of Jabiru across the East Alligator River in Arnhem Land
+300km east of Darwin and 60km north-east of Jabiru across the East Alligator River in Arnhem Land.

-Gunbalanya is a major Aboriginal town in Arnhem Land, and has a school (pre-school to year 12), health clinic, service station and convenience store, supermarket, police station, crèche facilities, sports and social club, butcher and community arts centre.
+Gunbalanya is a major Aboriginal town in Arnhem Land, with a school (pre-school to Year 12), health clinic, service station and convenience store, supermarket, police station, crèche facilities, sports and social club, butcher and community arts centre.

 50-metre swimming pool, fishing, boating, hiking, arts and craft, sports ovals, youth centre and basketball facilities.